Do You Treat My Addiction?

 The type of rehab program you choose will depend on several factors, including the severity of your addiction and your situation at home.
 In some cases, you may need to stay at home to look after dependents or stay close to a supportive family.
 Sometimes, people who have a substance use disorder live in an environment that makes their condition worse.

+During outpatient or intensive outpatient (IOP) rehab, you will take part in a program that will give you the tools to beat addiction.
 You’ll take part in a mixture of group and individual therapy, as well as activities that boost your overall well-being.
 Psychoeducational groups help you to understand the forces at play when you’re experiencing cravings or challenging emotions.

 The initial treatment phase is usually more intensive, with around 30 hours spent in session.
-Once you’re ready, usually after two months, you step down to 15 hours per week.
+Once you’re ready, usually after 2 months, you step down to 15 hours per week.
 When participating in an outpatient program, you’ll have access to work and education opportunities, so you can start advancing your career and applying what you’ve learned to daily life.

 The first stage of rehab is assessment.
 Initially, you’ll complete a form that gives the medical team a basic understanding of your condition and background.
 Next, you meet with an addiction specialist who carries out a full assessment of your physical and mental health so they can construct your individualized treatment plan.

 You spend most of your day attending various sessions that give you a platform to express your feelings and discover the root of your problems.
 Some, like 12-step program meetings, take place in a group setting, allowing you to share your story and learn from other people’s experiences.
 A trained counselor oversees these meetings, guiding them and offering insights where appropriate.
 Individual therapy sessions, such as cognitive behavioral therapy and eye movement desensitization therapy, delve deeper into your personal experiences and help you cope with emotional distress.